run-x/opta-docs/content/en/Features/jobs/db_migration.md

 gunicorn -c gunicorn.py wsgi # Starts the server
 ```

-This strategy may potentially cause your health checs to fail if a migration takes too long but as long as the migrations
+This strategy may potentially cause your health checks to fail if a migration takes too long but as long as the migrations
-are short, this option should work fine, keep your database and server changes in lock step and keep your ci/cd unchanged.
+are short (< 30 seconds), this option should work fine, keep your database and server changes in lock step and keep your
+ci/cd unchanged.

 ### In a Running Server's Container
 An alternative route is having a user enter one of the running containers via the `opta shell` command and execute the